-museologist, anthropologist, researcher, and a PhD graduate at the Institute of Ethnology and Cultural Anthropology of the Jagiellonian University.
-A co-author of the Museum Laboratory project and the “Kierunek zwiedzania” research group, a head of the Open Culture Studio in the Digital Centre.
+Museologist, anthropologist, researcher, and a PhD graduate at the Institute of Ethnology and Cultural Anthropology of the Jagiellonian University.
+Co-author of the Museum Laboratory project and the “Kierunek zwiedzania” research group, Head of the Open Culture Studio in the Digital Centre.
 Her research interests center around the social role of cultural institutions and their relations with audiences.
 She specializes in analyzing and implementing participation strategies, researching issues related to audiences, and opening access to cultural heritage.
-She (has) worked as a lecturer at the Jagiellonian University, the University of Warsaw, the University of Social Sciences and Humanities, and the Polish-Japanese Academy of Information Technology.
+She has worked as a lecturer at the Jagiellonian University, the University of Warsaw, the University of Social Sciences and Humanities, and the Polish-Japanese Academy of Information Technology.
 She closely cooperates with the ICOM International Committee for Collecting, the Research Center for Memory Cultures of the Jagiellonian University and the Reinwardt Academie in Amsterdam.
 She conducts research into audiences of cultural institutions, with a special focus on the experience of museum visitors.
 She cooperates with institutions looking for effective ways of engaging their audiences.

-art historian and curator, a PhD candidate in the Institute of Art History of the Jagiellonian University.
+Art historian and curator, a PhD candidate in the Institute of Art History of the Jagiellonian University.
 She studied art history at the Jagiellonian University, Universität Wien and Humboldt-Universität zu Berlin.
 She graduated in interdisciplinary doctoral studies, Environment–Technology–Society.
 She co-edited and translated (together with P. Brożyński) a Polish edition of A. Warburg’s The Mnemosyne Atlas.
 An author of texts on the 20th century and modern art, and of publications in exhibition catalogues and journals on architecture.
 A curator and co- curator of numerous exhibitions, including Bliskość linii prostej.
 Performatywność awangardy (2017), Morbid (2017), #808080.
 Tomek Baran (2015).
-She works in the Polish Institute in Berlin and cooperates on a regular basis with the International Cultural Centre in Kraków.
+She cooperates on a regular basis with the International Cultural Centre in Kraków.

 Jakub Rudzinski, studio lekko